Kiran7007/Interview-Preparation/README.md

 **Application Context:** This context is tied to the lifecycle of an application.
 The application context can be used where you need a context whose lifecycle is separate from the current context or when you are passing a context beyond the scope of an activity.</br>
 **Activity Context:** This context is available in an activity.
 This context is tied to the lifecycle of an activity.
 The activity context should be used when you are passing the context in the scope of an activity or you need the context whose lifecycle is attached to the current context.</br>

+* **What is the Android Application Architecture?** </br>
+    * Android application architecture has the following components:</br>
+    a.
+Activities - Provides the window in which the app draws its UI</br>
+    b.
+Services − It will perform background functionalities</br>
+    c.
+Intent − It will perform the inter connection between activities and the data passing mechanism</br>
+    d.
+Resource Externalization − strings and graphics</br>
+    e.
+Notification − light,sound,icon,notification,dialog box,and toast</br>
+    f.
+Content Providers − It will share the data between applications</br>

 *  **What is an Activity?** <br/>
     An activity provides the window in which the app draws its UI.
 This window typically fills the screen, but may be smaller than the screen and float on top of other windows.
 Generally, one activity implements one screen in an app.
 For instance, one of an app’s activities may implement a Preferences screen, while another activity implements a Select Photo screen.